Clinical Pilates

 Clinical Pilates adapts Joseph Pilates' original body-weight and spring based exercise method.
 It incorporates current knowledge of human anatomy, neuromuscular physiology, biomechanics and physical rehabilitation.

-Equipment with springs, such as the Pilates Reformer and Stability Chair are used to teach movement.
-The main goals of most Pilates programs are to improve strength and to gain mobility.
+Pilates uses equipment with springs that have different tension levels.
+These include the Pilates Reformer and Stability Chair.
+The main goals of Pilates programs are to improve strength and to gain mobility.

 Clinical Pilates is a gentle, intelligent, mindful and whole-body form of exercise therapy.
-Consequently, each exercise follows a set of principles.
+As a result, each exercise follows a set of principles.
+One key principle is breathing.

-Exercise choices during Clinical Pilates appointments account for your goals, your movement capacity and your health conditions.
+Several factors influence exercise choice during Clinical Pilates appointments.
+These include your goals, your movement capacity and your health conditions.

 What Are the Differences Between Private Clinical Pilates and Pilates Classes?

-Secondly, group classes are usually formatted and are often limited to one piece of Pilates equipment.
-During private Pilates sessions we have access to the mat, Reformer and Stability Chair.
+Second, group classes are usually preformatted.
+They are also often limited to one piece of Pilates equipment.
+We have access to the mat, Reformer and Stability Chair in private sessions.
+Third, group classes are often fitness based, instead of focusing on rehabilitation.

-During the first appointment there is an assessment that includes a health history, a movement screen and goal setting.
+The first appointment includes an assessment.
+We discuss your health history, conduct a movement screen and set goals.
 There is also time for an introduction to the Pilates principles and some exercises.

-Follow-up sessions begin with a check-in to see what you have been doing since your last visit and to learn how you are feeling.
-Since the focus on you, that day's exercises are progressed or regressed depending on how you feel and what you are capable of doing.
+Follow-up sessions begin with a check-in.
+This is to see what you have been doing since your last visit and to learn how you are feeling.
+Exercise choice, progression or regression depends on each day's initial conversation.

-Book in East Vancouver near Renfrew Skytrain Station at C.A.T.C.H Physio and Wellness.
+To book a Pilates session in East Vancouver with Alfred contact C.A.T.C.H Physio and Wellness.

 What are the Benefits of Clinical Pilates?